Li Auto Inc. (LI) Shares Up Despite Recent Market Volatility

 HSBC Securities gave a rating of “Buy” to LI, setting the target price at $35 in the report published on April 04th of the previous year.

-Volatility was left at 4.13%, however, over the last 30 days, the volatility rate increased by 4.88%, as shares sank -4.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.87% lower at present.
+Volatility was left at 4.14%, however, over the last 30 days, the volatility rate increased by 4.62%, as shares sank -1.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.95% upper at present.

 Stock Fundamentals for LI